AMERICA'S FAITH FRONTIER

 THE TRUTH WILL SET YOU FREE

-The way to a better life begins when you let God into your heart, and by His light, see the way out of your inner entanglements.
-Then with God, you will have the inner peace and fire to go forward even if you cannot see what lies ahead.
+The way to a better life begins when we let God into our hearts and, by His light, see the way out of our inner entanglements.
+Then with God, we will have the inner peace and fire to go forward, even when we cannot see what lies ahead.

-And in that new world called America, a great multitude rolled up their sleeves, the American story was born, and the potential of building on God’s truth was released.
-In God's hands, they built something greater than their ability to imagine.
-They did not build a Utopia of course, but they did build a Nation founded on the belief that all people have the right to life, liberty, and the pursuit of happiness.
+And in that new world called America, the potential of building on God’s truth was realized.
+Our forebears rolled up their sleeves and built something greater than their ability to imagine.
+They did not build a utopia, of course, but they did build a Nation founded on the belief that all people have the right to life, liberty, and the pursuit of happiness.
 They fought wars and made great sacrifices to ensure this right.
-And as a result, their Nation became a beacon of hope around the world.
+And as a result, our Nation became a beacon of hope around the world.

 There is nothing racist about a white man who, having witnessed from boyhood the decline of little farms and towns across America, makes a sincere and concerted effort to help his people.